 \subsection{Generating attacks for pre-trained Models}

-We have used transformer models to compare and evaluate the effect of attack on single sentence for visualization of the explaination results.
+We have used transformer models to compare and evaluate the effect of an attack on a single sentence for visualization of the explanation results.
 As a result, the attack results are displayed with 10 sample sentences from the dataset.
-Results of each model are different in each sentence because of the difference in components used for producing the attacks.
-For example, results explained with the RoBERTa model.
-The attacks are performed on 10 samples from the dataset.
-Out of 10, the initial trained model has 1 wrong prediction out of 10 with model accuracy 90\%.
-After the attack the model, there were 0 failed attacks leading to a success rate of 100\%.
-Among those 9 successful attacks performed by attack recipe, on average 15.2\% words are changed to change the prediction results, and made 113.89 queries to find successful perturbation.
-The average number of words in 10 samples are 19.57 per sentence.
-Original Accuracy for BERT-based-uncased and Xlnet-based-cased models are 100\% for those ten samples.
-Since the model is least performing, the number of words changing for producing the attacks are also less for SVM.
+The results of each model are different in each sentence because of the difference in components used for producing the attacks.
+For example, in the results explained with the RoBERTa model, the attacks are performed on 10 samples from the dataset.
+Out of 10, the initially trained model has 1 wrong prediction out of 10 with model accuracy 90\%.
+After the attack, there were 0 failed attacks leading to a success rate of 100\%.
+Among those 9 successful attacks performed by the attack recipe, on average, 15.2\% of words are changed to change the prediction results, and made 113.89 queries to find successful perturbation.
+The average number of words in 10 samples is 19.57 per sentence.
+The Original Accuracy for BERT-based-uncased and Xlnet-based-cased models is 100\% for those ten samples.
+Since the model is the least performing, the number of words changing for producing the attacks is also less for SVM.